nimimo Logonimimo

 Bitcoin (BIP-84 P2WPKH), Ethereum (EIP-55), and Solana (Ed25519) addresses derived on-demand from the HD wallet.
 Derived keys exist in memory only during derivation.

-Encrypted PDF with QR code, protected by a separate user-chosen PIN/password with its own PBKDF2 derivation (600,000 iterations).
-Fully offline, no server involvement.
+Encrypted PDF with embedded QR code, protected by a separate user-chosen PIN with its own PBKDF2 derivation (600,000 iterations).
+Generated and decrypted fully offline — the server never sees recovery material.

 Security controls